 - Demands – Employees should feel that they have the capability to deal with the demands of their role.
 They should feel that demands are reasonable and achievable about the number of hours they work.
 They should also have the abilities and skills to do their job, and any work environment concerns should be addressed.

 - Control – Employees should have some control over the work organisation and undertaking.
-They should be able to discuss and have input into their role and should be consulted over matters that could affect their role, for example.
+They should be able to discuss and have input into their role.
+Plus, they should be consulted over matters that could affect their role, for example.

-- Support – Employees should feel they are getting information and support from colleagues and management, and they should know how to access support should they need it.
+- Support – Employees should feel they are getting information and support from colleagues and management.
+They should know how to access support should they need it.

-- Relationships – There should be a method where employees can raise concerns about colleagues’ and managers’ behaviour and feel protected from harassment and bullying.
+- Relationships – There should be a method where employees can raise concerns about colleagues’ and managers’ behaviour.
+They shyoud feel protected from harassment and bullying.

-- Role – They should fully understand their role in the organisation and raise concerns if they have any about any conflicts or concerns they have over the role.
+- Role – They should fully understand their role in the organisation, raising concerns if they have any about conflicts or concerns they have.

 - Change – If an organisational change occurs, employees should feel that they are engaged in changes and kept informed about issues that may affect them.